 A: The 2018 Capital Pride Theme is #Elements Of Us.
 More Information

 Q: Where and when does my contingent need to arrive the day of the parade?

-Your parade permit will detail the staging street and the time you must arrive.
-DO NOT PLAN TO ARRIVE BEFORE YOUR LINE-UP TIME.
-YOU WILL NOT BE AUTHORIZED TO ENTER THE STAGING AREA.
+A: Your line-up email will detail the staging street and the time you must arrive.

 Q: On the day of the parade, where is contingent and volunteer check-in?